Rusty-Knights/notes-ryan/The Rust Book/Common Programming Concepts.md

 ```

 ## Terms
-- statement = do NOT return a value
+- statement = do NOT return a value, ends with ;
 - expression = return a value

 ## Type Conversion